maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   ![Start debugging](start3.png)

-- Have a bit if patience for all tools have started.
+- Have a bit if patience for all tools to start.
-  The gdb-server tab in the bottom pane of the Arduino IDE should start up.
+  The gdb-server tab in the bottom pane of the Arduino IDE should pop up.

   ![Debugger](debugger3.png)

 ## Debug tips